MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 ::: moniker-end

-For more information, see [Grant or restrict access to select features and functions](restrict-access.md) or [Change individual permissions](change-individual-permissions.md).
+For more information, see [Grant or restrict access to select features and functions](restrict-access.md) or [Request an increase in permission levels](request-changes-permissions.md).

 ## Refresh or reevaluate permissions